 "Oh frack your self-delusional fantasies of reincarnation!"
 Sigurd interrupted once more as a dry thunderclap resounded from his hammer.

 "We all met the Maker, the Enlightened, the Holy Father, the One God, whatever it is you want to call him!
 He was there, leader paramount of Celestia, supreme commander of the Archons.
 He was not just some distant Allfather but our ally!
 His greatest warriors fighting right alongside us and the noble Dragonlords!"

 Heated breath rushed from Sigurd's nostrils as the unstoppable momentum of his beliefs plowed straight on:

 "You may all walk away with a different opinion of just what he is, how he shapes the universe, and what virtues he uphold.
 But you cannot deny his one desire: that the bravery of souls is the single most strategic resource in fuelling his Archon armies in their eternal and unwinnable struggle against the Demonkind from the Infinite Abyss!"

 "Evil always is and always will be, but that does not prove your conclusion as superior to our own," rebuffed the white goddess -- bodhisattva, in her own terms.

-"Karma through the Eightfold Path is enough to oppose the tides of sin.
-That is my conclusion, and it is no less proven than your own," Kannon sternly marked an end to the tangential debate before moving on.
+"Karma through the Eightfold Path will cultivate souls of the highest discipline to oppose the tides of sin.
+That is my conclusion and Gautama's.
+It may be the opposite of Peter's 'mass conscription' approach or your trial-by-combat, but it is certainly no less proven than your own," Kannon sternly marked an end to the tangential debate before moving on.
 "Regardless, none of this changes our agreement that the mortal realms shall have peace -- to which, I remind you, you gave your oath."